 You dedicate a lot of time and energy to designing and customizing and perfecting your wedding invitations and/or paper suite.
 So, you’re probably eager to get them sent out.
 One mailing mishap, though, and the process can get really tricky (read: frustrating).
-To avoid any mistakes, we’re laying out all you need to know about wedding postage.
+To avoid any mistakes, we’re laying out all you need to know about how to mail wedding invitations, including information on wedding invite postage.
 Read on to ensure your save the dates and invitations don’t end up back at your door.

 Your invitation suite (or paper suite) is where things get more complicated.
 To start, the number of stamps you’ll need—and the cost of mailing each invitation—largely depends on the number of materials you include.
-As you add additional enclosure cards, the weight of each envelope will increase, therefore you’ll need more postage.
+As you add additional enclosure cards, the weight of each invitation envelope will increase, therefore you’ll need extra postage.
 A standard weight stamp, or “Forever Stamp,” costs 55 cents and each additional ounce costs 15 cents.
-With maps, directions cards, itinerary cards, and much more, this can add up.
+With maps, directions cards, itinerary cards, and much more, the overall cost of stamps for your wedding invitations can add up.
 We advise including the essentials in your invitation suite and making all other information available on a wedding website.

-Once you’ve assembled your paper suite, we recommend taking one to your local post office and weighing it.
+Once you’ve assembled your wedding invitation suite, we recommend taking one to your local post office and weighing it.
 Then, you can figure out exactly how much postage each invitation will need.

-Technically, these are included in your invitation suite, but they bear specific mentioning.
+Technically, these are included in your wedding invitation suite, but they bear specific mentioning.
 Having your response cards prepped and ready to use is vital, since giving your guests extra work might delay their replies.
-To avoid any mishaps, tuck the card under an envelope addressed to the host’s residence and include a stamp (or pre-stamp the envelope).
-Not only does this make the process easy on your guests, but it prevents anyone from dropping their RSVPs in the mail without postage.
+To avoid any mishaps, tuck the card under a RSVP envelope addressed to the host’s residence and include a postage stamp (or pre-stamp the envelope).
+Not only does this make the process easy on your guests, but it prevents anyone from dropping their RSVP cards in the mail without postage.
 Not to mention, it’s not great etiquette to make someone pay postage to RSVP to your event.
 Make the mailing process on both ends painless by having your response cards ready to go.

-Aside from total weight, there are additional factors that might affect the process and cost of sending out your invitations.
+Aside from total weight, there are additional factors that might affect the process and cost of mailing wedding sending out your invitations.
 Some things to consider when creating your suites are:

 After all of the time (and money) you’ve spent creating your invitation suites, make sure they’re sent out in good hands.
 Literally.
 Hand-processing and hand-canceling are two ways in which you can prevent them from being bent or soiled via machine.